pooja-singh-appscan/appscan-bamboo-plugin/README.md

     - **Open Source Only**: Select Open Source Only option to look only for known vulnerabilities in open source packages.

-    - **Select Scan Speed**: Select this optiom to specify a Scan optimization level based on need and time demands:
+    - **Select Scan Speed**: Select this option to specify a Scan optimization level based on need and time demands:

       - **Simple**: A simple scan performs a surface-level analysis of your files to identify the most pressing issues for remediation.
 It takes the least amount of time to complete.